 hole.
 If I released tension, it immediately tipped back.

 I used a log about 8" in diameter to block the stump, as shown in the

 picture.
-I put a little dirt under the stump and then pulled the
+I put a little dirt under the stump and then removed th

-stump over the other way pulling from the other side.
-Then I
+stump over the other way pulling from the other side, and added a few

 about 15 back and forth pulls, taking several hours, I slowly put more